PolishDrBirkin/PolishDrBirkin/README.md

 ## PLEASEE INT AND C+H!!
 W2I If I have it in my name cause I'm often offtab
 ## Btw I feel like what I put here is like..
 CORNY AS HELL?? idk I put some stuff that I find important here because I struggle with social interactions lowkey.....

 * I may say wrong stuff like for example something rude without meaning it.
-If I do that be patient and just acknowledge me KINDLY, since I never mean to be rude or weird
+If I do that be patient and just acknowledge me KINDLY, instead of being offended, since I never mean to be rude or weird
 * I'm VERY shy, kinda socially anxious too, socially awkward and paranoid.
 I also can get frustrated easily if I don't like something ok I'm like a kid ok.
 Forgive me ok..
 * I LOVE LOVE CUDDLING WITH PEOPLE!!
 C+H HEAVILY ENCOURAGED, Idm sitting with ships too if you're not going to try and rp the ship with me!!
 * I was told I'm very nice, and I always try to be the most respectful and kindest I can when I talk to someone 😛😛😛😛